thomxsnguyen/sportstake/README.md

 A React Native mobile application built with Expo for sports betting and lineup management.
 Features lineup creation, trading functionality, and pick management.

+## Overview

+### What I Built

+Three main screens: Create page for making lineups, MyLineups to see your lineups, and Trade for trading functionality.
+Also built a header with balance display, bottom navigation bar, and a bunch of components for different features like earnings tracking, events, custom wagers, and managing different types of lineups.

+### Quick Overview

+**Expo:** Went with Expo because it's just easier to get something working quickly across platforms.
+Don't have to mess with native code setup.

+**State Management:** Used React Context for sharing lineup data between components.
+Could have used Redux but Context seemed like enough for this size app.

+**Styling:** Chose NativeWind because I like Tailwind and wanted consistent styling.
+Makes it faster to build UI without writing custom CSS for everything.

+**Components:** Split everything into separate components so it's easier to work with.
+Each major feature gets its own file instead of cramming everything together.

+**Navigation:** Built a custom tab bar instead of using React Navigation because I wanted more control over how it looks and behaves.

+**TypeScript:** Used TypeScript because dealing with money/betting data and want to catch errors before they happen.

 ## Prerequisites

 - Node.js (version 18 or later)